SumanaMalkapuram/auth0/README.md

 # The Wallet App

+The service could be used by two type of persons in a family - Parent and Child.
+Parent can delete any of the existing cards, read the balances and cards in the wallet.
+Child can read all the cards and the respective balance and can perform few purchases which would deduct the balance in a card.
+Child cannot add balance to a card, neither can he delete a card.

 The API service allows the `parent` profile to `delete` and `read` all cards associated with his profile.
 The API service allows the `parent` profile to `add`, `delete` balance against his card The API service allows the `child` profile to `read` all cards and `delete` balance against a card

+# List of Scopes supported by API service

+read cards
+delete cards
+add cards
+read balance
+delete balance
+add balance

+My client application doesnt require 'add cards' service.
+It just needs read and delete cards, modify balance.

 ## Requirements
 - Python3